programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 ## Installation and Setup

-You will need to install Python3 as well as the SciPy, Pandas, lxml, and scikit-learn libraries.
+You will need to install Python3 as well as the SciPy, Pandas, and scikit-learn libraries.
 The easiest way to do this is through the [Anaconda Distribution](https://www.anaconda.com/distribution/), which includes all of these libraries.
 For more information about installing Anaconda, see the [full documentation](https://docs.anaconda.com/anaconda/).

 ## Lesson Dataset

 You can run these distance measures on almost any data set that uses numerical features to describe specific data samples (more on that in a moment).
 For the purposes of this tutorial, you will use a selection of 142 texts, all published in 1666, from the [*EarlyPrint* project](https://earlyprint.org/).
 This project (of which I am a collaborator) has linguistically-annotated and corrected [EEBO-TCP](https://earlyprint.org/intros/intro-to-eebo-tcp.html) texts.

-Begin by [downloading the zipped set of XML files]({{ site.baseurl }}/assets/common-similarity-measures/1666_texts.zip).
-You'll follow a procedure, explained below, similar to the one in [this tutorial on the *EarlyPrint* site](https://earlyprint.org/notebooks/tf_idf.html), which converts *EarlyPrint* XML documents into a TF-IDF matrix.
-TF-IDF, which stands for Term Frequency–Inverse Document Frequency, is a weighting system that assigns a value to every word in a text based on the relationship between the number of times a word appears in that text (its term frequency) and the number of texts it appears in through the whole corpus (its document frequency).
-It is often used as an initial heuristic for a word's distinctiveness and can give the researcher more information than a simple word count.
-To understand exactly what TF-IDF is and what calculating it entails, see Matthew J. Lavin's [Analyzing Documents with TF-IDF](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf).
+Begin by [downloading the zipped set of text files]({{ site.baseurl }}/assets/common-similarity-measures/1666_texts.zip).
+These texts were created from the XML files provided by the [*EarlyPrint*](https://earlyprint.org/) project, and they've been converted to plaintext since that is the format readers of this lesson are most likely to be working with.
+If you'd like to know more about how the XML documents were transformed into plaintext, you can consult [this tutorial on the *EarlyPrint* site](https://earlyprint.org/notebooks/ep_xml.html), which explains the *EarlyPrint* XML schema and gives an introduction to working with those files in Python.
+This tutorial deals with a subset of *EarlyPrint* texts that were published in the year 1666.

+You should also [download the metadata CSV]({{ site.baseurl }}/assets/common-similarity-measures/1666_metadata.csv), which you'll use to associate your results with the authors, titles, and subject keywords of the books.
+This CSV was created using the [metadata filtering and download tool](https://earlyprint.org/download/) at *EarlyPrint*.

 # What is Similarity or Distance?